 Premade coils require almost no knowledge to use.
 They often have their wattage limits written right on the coil, their installation is trivial, and they require no specialized equipment.

 Rebuildable coils, on the other hand, require a firm understanding of Ohm's Law, and no small amount of gear.
-Building your own coils requires either wrapping tools like the Kuro Koiler, the Tobeco coil building jig, or VCEEGO Coil Tool, or else a firm hand with a set of screwdrivers.
+Building your own coils requires either wrapping tools like the Kuro Koiler, or VCEEGO Coil Tool, or else a firm hand with a set of screwdrivers.
 You'll also need ceramic tweezers, and the knowledge of what to do with them.
 Complex multicore wire like clapton or framed staple benefits from weights and swivels and drills.
 Coils will have to be wrapped, tested, and tuned, to make sure you're hitting safe amperage with the desired setup.
 Failure can result in a bad vaping experience, up to and including risk of explosion.

 Premade coils are what they are, and essentially cannot be modified.
 You can control the wattage you give them, but every other characteristic is set by the manufacturer.
 While many tanks will have three or four different coil options, your control ends there.
 You get the flavor and vapor the manufacturer makes possible, and that's about it, give or take airflow adjustments and whatnot.